 Covid-19 took everyone by surprise.
 Nations suffered losses in both economy and human lives.
-This happened late 2019 and more than a year after, the global community is slowly getting its foothold.
+This happened late 2019 and years after, the global community is slowly getting its foothold.
 But many changes had to happen and now we enter into a new normal.

 Disinfection was one of the key practices to prevent the spread of the disease.
 Frequent hand washing worked together with face masks and the occasional lockdowns.
 These preventive measures came to include phone sanitizers aimed to sanitize your phone as it was noted that bacteria and viruses similar to Covid-19 may attach itself to different items.

 When the UV sanitizer is closed completely, a bright UV-C or Ultraviolet-C light hits the surface of the items inside as well as the reflective surfaces in the box from a period of 3 to 10 minutes per cycle.
-A lot of these UV sanitizers are multi-purposed and even have wireless charging technology.
+A lot of these UV sanitizers are multi-purposed and can even act as a wireless charger.
 There are even some that can simultaneously disinfect other objects like credit cards, keys or coins.
 These can be easily found and purchased online.

 Nowadays, there have been a lot of other iterations of the UV Phone sanitizers.
 Several of them actually look like a wand or a handheld light similar to a flashlight.
 Many are attracted to this kind of sanitizer which they can use to disinfect everything.
 Since you don’t need to enclose it into a box or chamber, you can sanitize items from something as small as a coin to something as large as an ergonomic keyboard and other large surfaces.